Molluscum Contagiosum | Signs and Symptoms of an Infection

 However, research has found MCV to be less likely to infect the palms of hands or the soles of feet.
 Although its infection may be found anywhere else, the AETC National Resource Center states the most common infection sites include the head, face, arms, neck, and genital area.
 The National Institutes of Health goes on to suggest an adult the most common infection sites include the inner thigh and abdomen.

 According to data outlined by the U.S. Library of Medicine, the majority of Molluscum Contagiosum infections last anywhere from a few months to a couple of years.
-Because of the nature of the virus, it tends to disappear on its own without treatment, leaving very little scars.
+Because of the nature of the virus, it tends to disappear on its own without treatment, leaving very few scars.
 Although treatment may not be necessary, the growths will typically spread to other regions of the body before they begin to disappear.
 The duration of infection is directly connected to the health and functionality of your immune system.
 Therefore, those with a compromised immune system may experience longer outbreaks with greater symptoms.